← home

 After a few iterations, when the critique comes back clean, I know the plan is solid and execution will go smoothly.
 Most of the time, it has the right result.
 It matters a lot how much effort I’ve put into the original plan.
 I also felt that “planning” in a single-dimensional file starts to be limiting … I wonder what improvements can be done in this area.

-How This Differs from Claude Code’s Built-in Plan Mode
+Difference from Claude Code’s Built-in Plan Mode

 Claude Code has a built-in Plan Mode[1] (press Shift+Tab twice or start with --permission-mode plan).
 It puts Claude in a read-only state where it analyzes your codebase and proposes a plan for you.